 No More Tarot Conferences

 This is a strange time for me.
 Usually, this time of year, I’m getting super excited about attending the UK Tarot Conference and getting together with other Tarot readers.
 However, I’m no longer a Tarot reader and I’m never going to attend the Tarot Conference again.
-The thought of this fills me with sadness, even though I have gained everything through grace and faith in Jesus Christ.
+The thought of this fills me with sadness, even though I have so much to be grateful for.

 I’m going to allow myself to feel these feelings fully.
 Part of the sadness, no doubt, is grieving the ‘old normal’ which none of us will ever be able to revisit or return to.
 The other part of it is that the UK Tarot Conference is one of the few social events I attended on yearly basis.
 The sense of lockdown isolation is intensified by not having at least one yearly social gathering to look forward to.

 It’s now been nearly six months since I surrendered my life to Christ and stopped doing Tarot readings.
 However, it’s only very recently I’ve started feeling that I miss the cards and I think it’s connected to feeling out of sync with my normal annual rhythm.

 When I had my big post-conversion purge, I threw out all my occult tools and decks except the deck you see in the image above, the Jesus Deck.
 Tentatively, I have started using this deck again, to allow the Holy Spirit to communicate through the words and images.
 Each card is based on a passage from one of the four gospels and each suit in the deck represents one of the gospels.

 It’s not that I need a deck of cards to communicate with God; it’s that it still gives me pleasure to handle cards and allow the imagery to speak to me.

 Can’t Purge My Brain